Start Conversations With Ease

 “Any exciting travel plans for the holidays?”

-Having a few go-to conversation starters in mind can make it easier to jump into any discussion.
-This will also reduce the anxiety that often accompanies initiating conversation.
-As well, keep some safe topics in mind.
-Some of the examples we brainstormed in our session included: work (but in moderation, not everyone wants to talk about work at the holiday party), travel plans, holiday plans in general, New Year’s plans, family plans, etc.
+Having a few go-to conversation starters in mind can make it easier to jump into discussion and reduce anxiety.
+Keep some safe topics in mind: work (in moderation), travel plans, holiday plans, New Year’s plans, family plans, etc.

 Set a Purpose

-Before attending any event, take a moment to reflect on why you are going.
+Before attending any event, reflect on why you are going.
 Do you want to meet new people, reconnect with colleagues, or gather information about potential career opportunities?
 Maybe you just want to have fun!
-That is okay too!
-Having a clear purpose helps you stay focused, making it easier to navigate the event and approach conversations with intention.
+Having a clear purpose helps you stay focused and approach conversations with intention.
+Set specific, achievable goals, such as introducing yourself to three new people or learning something interesting about two colleagues.
+In our session we landed on the purpose: get to know 1-3 people you don’t know well and learn 1-3 new things about each.
+This goal is realistic and quantifiable, meaning you can measure success post-event.

 Read the Room